rwjones75000/Cletho/RAG/ArchitecturalConsiderations.md

 ---

-## Open Questions (for next design pass)

-- **Corpus structure:** Will it be flat text files, database-native entries, or a hybrid?
-- **Classifier:** Should it start as rules-based or use a zero-shot LLM?
-- **Evaluation:** How will retrieval effectiveness be measured (precision@k, step completion success)?
-- **Session recall:** Should prior session summaries be injected wholesale, or selectively chunked?

----

 ## Closing Note

 The essence of Cletho’s RAG is not just answering questions, but **supporting the process** of building, interpreting, and reflecting on decision matrices.
 The retrieval system exists to bring in the right knowledge at the right time — sometimes because the user asks for it, and sometimes because Cletho knows the script calls for it.